alphagov/support/README.md

 # Support

 Forms that create tickets for requests coming from government agencies or from GOV.UK contact forms.
+Tickets are created using the [gds_zendesk gem](https://github.com/alphagov/gds_zendesk).

 ## Nomenclature